1,600: UNR Foundation/Development & Alumni Relations

 - Solicit or receive gifts, grants, conveyances, devices, or bequests from all sources for designated uses specified by donors only when they are consistent with university objectives and policies approved by the Nevada System of Higher Education Board of Regents.

-- Approve expenditures (e.g., equipment purchases, travel, hosting, etc.) only if they are consistent with university objectives and fiscal policies approved by the Board of Regents.
+- Approve expenditures (e.g., equipment purchases, travel, hosting, etc.) only if they are consistent with university objectives,fiscal policies approved by the Board of Regents and donor restrictions.

 - Transfer funds from its gift accounts to the University of Nevada, Reno only through Board of Regents gift accounts and in the following prescribed manner: